DelroyGayle/KoolAIChess/README.md

     save_to_square = chess.board[to_square]
 ```

-If a piece happens to be **a Black Pawn that is moved to rank 8** this will result in a promotion of the Pawn to a Queen in accordance with the rules of Chess and *Kool AI's* handling of its own Pawns.
+*If during evaluation*, a piece happen to be **a Black Pawn that is moved to rank 8** this will result in a promotion of the Pawn to a Queen in accordance with the rules of Chess and *Kool AI's* handling of its own Pawns.

 ##### The Bug
-However, when the *evaluate* function call was returned, any Pawn pieces that happened to be promoted to Queens **were remaining Queens!**<br>They ought to have been restored back to Pawns!
-See for example:
+However, when the *evaluate* function call was returned, any Pawns that happened to be promoted to Queens **were remaining Queens!**<br>*Pawns-to-Queens* ought to have been restored back to Pawns!<p>See for example:
 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/c6cc0b4b-c796-4b2a-8ccb-2f0fc1740d3d)
 *There are two Black Queens - two capital Qs - when there should only be one!*
 Despite the fact, that I was restoring the original pieces as shown in this code: